docksal/ci-agent/README.md

 `DOCKSAL_HOST` or `DOCKSAL_HOST_IP`

 The address of the remote Docksal host, which is hosting sandboxes.
-Configure one of the other.
+Configure one or the other.
 If using `DOCKSAL_HOST`, make sure the domain is configured as a wildcard DNS entry.
 If using `DOCKSAL_HOST_IP`, the agent will use `nip.io` for dynamic wildcard domain names for sandboxes.